celestealexmoore/MVC-Tech-Blog/README.md

 Celeste A. Moore

 ## Contact
-If you have any questions about this repository, contact with @celesteamoore via GitHub or celestealexmoore@gmail.com via email.
+If you have any questions about this repository, contact @celesteamoore via GitHub or celestealexmoore@gmail.com via email.

 ## Project Status
 In Progress